-4.4 Dental Care
+4.3 Dental Care

-There is no University Dental Service and unfortunately NHS dentists in Cambridge tend to be heavily over-subscribed and private dentists can be expensive.
-You can find out which practices are taking patients by using the NHS search facility, https://www.nhs.uk/Service-Search
+There is no University Dental Service and unfortunately NHS dentists in Cambridge tend to be heavily oversubscribed and private dentists can be expensive.
+You can find out which practices are taking patients by using the NHS search facility.

-4.5 Notification of Sickness
+4.4 Notification of Sickness

-In the event of prolonged sickness (particularly during the Exam Time) please notify the Tutorial Office, College Nurse or your Tutor.
+In the event of prolonged sickness (particularly during the Exam Time) please notify the Tutorial Team, College Nurse, or your Tutor.
 Please be advised that a medical letter will be needed in the event of any examination appeals or extensions to deadlines.

-Please notify the Tutorial Office (or your Tutor) if you need to go to hospital for any reason.
+Please notify the Tutorial Team (or your Tutor) if you need to go to hospital for any reason.

-4.6 Medical Insurance
+4.5 Medical Insurance

-Overseas Visiting Scholars and Students who intend to be in residence in this country for less than six months will not be entitled to medical care free-of-charge under the National Health Service.
+Overseas Visiting Scholars and Students who intend to be in residence in this country for less than six months will not be entitled to medical carefree-of-charge under the National Health Service.
 It is recommended to obtain medical insurance which is effective from the date of arrival, unless they are already adequately covered under a valid insurance scheme.

 The College is not responsible for medical expenses incurred by students.
-Those students applying for a Tier 4 student visa and coming to the UK for 6 months or longer will be required to pay an immigration health surcharge as part of their visa application fee to access NHS care, https://www.gov.uk/healthcare-immigration-application
+Those students applying for a Student Visa and coming to the UK for 6 months or longer will be required to pay an immigration health surcharge as part of their visa application fee to access NHS care: 'Pay for UK healthcare as part of your immigration application'.

-4.7 Anaphylaxis
+4.6 Anaphylaxis